LumosO11y/ObservabilityOnboarding/learning/observability/part3.md

 In your markdown make sure there is an answer the following questions:

 1. What is Instrumentation?
 Explain the concept and why is it important in making your application "observable".
-2. What are the different ways of "instrumenting" your application. can you use these ways at all times?
+2. What are the different ways of "instrumenting" your application.
+Can you use these methods at all times?
 Explain.
 Explain how each of them work specifically in OpenTelemetry and in general.
 3. What does Zero-Code instrumentation doesn't allow that Code-Based does ?
 4. Detail about the use-cases when I would like to do Zero-Code instrumentation and Code-based instrumentation.